 - A stereotactic frame is placed on the head.

 - Using the information collected from MRI and CT scans, doctors determine where they think seizures are occurring, and use this to guide placement of electrodes.

 - Tiny openings are drilled in the skull.
 The small electrode wires are inserted through these openings, and electrodes are placed directly into the brain in the areas where it appears seizures are originating.

 - After the electrodes are placed, the head frame is removed and your child proceeds to the recovery room.

 - In our state-of-the-art Epilepsy Monitoring Unit, electrodes are connected to equipment that monitors brain activity.
-Your child will have continuous video-EEG monitoring for a few days to a few weeks while seizure activity is monitored.
+Your child will have continuous video-EEG monitoring for anywhere from a few days to a few weeks while seizure activity is monitored.

 - Epilepsy specialists, including neurologists, neuroradiologists and neurosurgeons, will carefully review these data to determine if the area of the brain causing the seizures can be safely resected (surgically removed).

 - After sEEG monitoring is complete, your child will continue to the next step in their treatment plan.
 This could include minimally invasive surgery, vagal nerve stimulation or medical management.